gmacario/gmacario.github.io/_posts/2022-01-24-arneis-dev-cw03.md

 <!-- TODO: Add screenshot of <https://github.com/orgs/B-AROL-O/projects/1/views/1> -->

-Let's see how things will progress...

-If you want to help or just say hello, please talk to us on GitHub or Twitter
+If you want to help or just say hello, please get in touch with us through [GitHub](https://github.com/B-AROL-O/ARNEIS) or [Twitter](https://twitter.com/baroloteam).

+Thanks for reading up to here!

+Gianpaolo on behalf of the [B-AROL-O Team](https://github.com/b-arol-o).

 <!-- EOF -->